20 Aug How stress damages your organisation

 But first, what is stress any way?

-Different people seem to define stress in different ways and some observers even say it can be a good thing.
+Different people seem to define stress in different ways.
+Some more traditional observers even say it can be a good thing.
 So here I want to be clear as to how we define stress.
-Let’s know exactly what we are talking about and why it can create so much harm before we think about fixing it.
+Let’s know exactly what we are talking about and why it can create so much harm.
+At that point we can start to think think about how to fixing the problem.

 When I use the word stress here, I want you to understand that I am referring to the harmful residual experience or results from stressful stimuli.
 You see we are confronted with stressful stimuli or “stressors” every day of our working lives.
 But these stimuli are not necessarily harmful unless we fail to assimilate the experience properly.